awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 Count of incoming contacts handled by an agent\.

 **Contacts handled outbound**
 Count of outbound contacts that were handled by an agent\.
-This includes contact that were initiated using the StartOutboundVoiceContact operation in the Amazon Connect API\.
+This includes contacts that were initiated using the StartOutboundVoiceContact operation in the Amazon Connect API\.

 **Contacts put on hold**
 Count of contacts put on hold by an agent one or more times\.